Vevo: History

-The concept for Vevo was described as being a streaming service for music videos (similar to the Hulu streaming service for movies and TV shows after they air), with the goal being to attract more high-end advertisers.
-The site's other revenue sources include a merchandise store and referral links to purchase viewed songs on Amazon Music and iTunes.
-UMG acquired the domain name vevo.com on November 20, 2008.
-SME reached a deal to add its content to the site in June 2009.
-The site went live on December 8, 2009, and later that same month became the number one most visited music site in the United States, overtaking Myspace Music.
-Upon Vevo's launch, many YouTube videos added by Vevo over the course of the year had their views inflated.
-In early 2013, these views were subtracted from various Vevo channels, most notably Lady Gaga's Vevo channel.
-The affected videos include the "Just Dance" video, which lost more than half of its existing views.
-Other affected videos include "Heartless" and "Toxic", whose graphs showed similar traces of inflation.
+The concept for Vevo was described as being a streaming service for music videos, similar to Hulu's streaming service for movies and TV shows after they air.
+The primary goal was to attract high-end advertisers by offering a premium platform for music videos.
+Vevo's revenue sources were diverse, including advertisements, a merchandise store, and referral links to purchase viewed songs on Amazon Music and iTunes.
+On November 20, 2008, UMG acquired the domain name vevo.com, and by June 2009, SME reached a deal to add its content to the site.
+Vevo officially launched on December 8, 2009, and quickly became the most visited music site in the United States, surpassing Myspace Music.

+Despite its early success, Vevo faced significant challenges.
+In early 2013, many YouTube videos added by Vevo had their views inflated, and these inflated views were later subtracted, affecting various Vevo channels, including Lady Gaga's.
+Notable videos affected by this included "Just Dance," which lost more than half of its existing views, as well as "Heartless" and "Toxic."
+The inflation and subsequent correction of view counts raised questions about the accuracy of Vevo's metrics.
-In June 2012, Vevo launched its Certified awards, which honors artists with at least 100 million video views on Vevo and its partners (including YouTube) through special features on the Vevo website.

-In 2017, Vevo announced in a brief online statement the departure of Erik Huggers as the company's president and CEO and his replacement by CFO Alan Price as the interim CEO.
+In June 2012, Vevo launched its Certified awards to honor artists whose videos achieved at least 100 million views on Vevo and its partners, including YouTube.
+These awards highlighted the popularity of Vevo's platform and its influence in the music industry.
+In 2017, Vevo saw a leadership change when CEO Erik Huggers departed, and CFO Alan Price took over as interim CEO.

-In April 2018, Vevo's YouTube channel was hacked by two hackers using the name of Prosox and Kuroi'SH and caused the renaming of many videos and the deletion of the most viewed YouTube video, "Despacito" by Luis Fonsi.
+In April 2018, Vevo's YouTube channel was hacked by two individuals, Prosox and Kuroi'SH, leading to the renaming of many videos and the deletion of the most viewed YouTube video, "Despacito" by Luis Fonsi.

-On May 24, 2018, Vevo announced that it was shutting down its consumer website and removing its app from mobile platforms, so that it could focus on YouTube syndication.
-However, Vevo is still available through various apps and devices including YouTube, DVRs, smart TVs, gaming consoles and streaming devices such as Roku.
-In October 2020, it was announced that Vevo partnered with Netherlands-based music video service Xite.
+On May 24, 2018, Vevo announced that it was shutting down its consumer website and removing its app from mobile platforms to focus on YouTube syndication.
+This decision marked a significant shift in Vevo's strategy, as it aimed to leverage YouTube's vast user base and infrastructure to distribute its content.
+Despite this change, Vevo continues to be available through various apps and devices, including YouTube, DVRs, smart TVs, gaming consoles, and streaming devices such as Roku.

+In October 2020, Vevo partnered with Netherlands-based music video service Xite to further expand its reach and offerings.
+This partnership aimed to enhance the user experience by providing a more comprehensive and diverse selection of music videos.